What We Do

 Our Programs

-Athens Habitat has 4 basic programs that contribute to our mission – Affordable Homes, Renew Athens, E.H.A.R.P., and Brush with Kindness.
+Athens Habitat has 4 basic programs that contribute to our mission – Affordable Homes, Renew Athens, AIM, and Brush with Kindness.

-1. Through our Brush With Kindness program, we help struggling homeowners to make needed emergency repairs to the interiors and exteriors of their homes.
-Our available homerepairsinclude: exterior painting, roof repairs, window/door repairs, and general safety repairs.
+Through our Brush With Kindness program, we help struggling homeowners to make needed repairs to the interiors and exteriors of their homes.
+Our available home repairs include: exterior painting, roof repairs, window/door repairs, and general safety repairs.
 This program was founded in 2017.

 Why Does Homeownership Matter?